lolpa1n/monodepth2/README.md

 We also recommend using `pillow-simd` instead of `pillow` for faster image preprocessing in the dataloaders. -->

-## 🖼️ Prediction for a single image
+## 🖼️ Prediction for a single image or video

 You can predict depth for a single image with:
 ```shell